 Since the uptake mechanisms of the liquid liposomal groups (LLA and LLB) are different from that of the powdered groups (PL and NL), the time taken for the vitamin C to reach the bloodstream are also different.
 This also suggests that the release of vitamin C into the bloodstream is sustained and slow thanks to liposomal encapsulation.
 It is probable therefore, that the supplement’s effect could last longer.
 This could reduce the need for multiple dosing.

 3. How did the Groups Compare?

 - First we looked at the baseline plasma ascorbic acid measurements i.e. before the supplement was taken.
-These values were not statistically different, which is good!
-This means that each group started at a level playing field.
+These values were almost the same and not statistically different.
+This is good because it means that each group started on a level playing field.